SB235 Alabama 2022 Session

 - Criminal procedure, protected person defined, child under 16 a person with intellectual disability, protected person to be offered protection in criminal prosecutions for physical offenses, sexual offenses, and violent offenses, use of anatomically correct dolls or mannequins during testimony of a child under 12 or a protected person, authorized, Sec.
 15-25-7 added; Sec.
 15-25-33 repealed; Secs.
 15-25-1, 15-25-2, 15-25-3, 15-25-5, 15-25-6, 15-25-30, 15-25-31, 15-25-32, 15-25-34, 15-25-36, 15-25-37, 15-25-38, 15-25-39 am'd.

-This bill would allow the use of anatomically correct dolls or mannequins to be used to assist a witness during testimony when the witness is under the age of 12 or a protected person at the time of the offense.
+- Allows use of anatomically correct dolls or mannequins to assist a witness under 12 or a protected person during testimony.

 - Subjects